Limits to

 People still

-attempts are made to develop new mathematical characterisations of computation
+example, attempts are made to develop new mathematical characterisations of

-computers because they don’t share these limitations, or that there are
+than computers because they don′t share these limitations, or that there

-fundamental limits to particular forms of rule based human activity, such as
+are fundamental limits to particular forms of rule based human activity, such

 We are very